 This is the adjuster for the tension system.
-Adjusting it either tightens the band around the bobbin, speeding up the yarn drawn.
+Adjusting it either tightens the string around the bobbin, speeding up the yarn drawn.
 Loosening it slows the draw, allowing you to put more twist in the yarn.

-Tension band
+Tension string

-This passes from the tension spring, around the bobbin and onto the tension knob.
+This passes from the tension spring, around the bobbin and on to the tension knob.